citp/privacy-policy-historical/d/da/dan/daniusoft.com.md

 **How do 3rd party credit card processors protect customer information?**

-Daniusoft Studio uses secure server hosted by SWREG and other 3rd party credit card processors that encrypt all the customer's personal information including name, address, credit card number credit card expiration date etc. before it is sent to us.
+Aimersoft Studio uses secure server hosted by SWREG and other 3rd party credit card processors that encrypt all the customer's personal information including name, address, credit card number credit card expiration date etc. before it is sent to us.
 Encryption works to prevent any malicious use of your personal information.
 Your credit card information is only used for online transition.

 **SWREG**

 Swreg is an advanced secure online payment service for software registration that has been in operation since 1987.
-Daniusoft Studio uses SWREG to provide you with very secure and fast online purchase.
+Aimersoft Studio uses SWREG to provide you with very secure and fast online purchase.

 **About cookies**